 Gainesville is quickly becoming a popular destination for craft beer lovers, home brewers and aficionados.
 Take First Magnitude Brewing Company, located about 10 minutes from the stadium.
 It’s a cool stop with an impressive taproom and various food trucks parked outside.
 Fans can try First Magnitude’s year-round brews like Drift or 72.
 There is also brewery yoga on Sundays.
 On Tuesday, the brewery hosts its own trivia nights.
 Another fun stop is Swamp Head Brewery, a Florida-themed brewery that refers to its tasting room as The Wetlands.
 Stump Knocker and Big Nose are popular year-round pours, but keep an eye out for limited releases like 10-10-10 or Blueberry Cottonmouth.
 The brewery gets rave reviews for its cool interior and brewery tours.
-Other breweries include Cypress & Grove Brewery, Blackadder Brewing Company, and Big Top Brewing Company.
+Other breweries include Cypress & Grove Brewery, Blackadder Brewing Company and Daft Cow Brewery.

 Island Grove Wine Company, is located in Island Grove, south of Hawthorne, FL on Highway 301.
 It is known for its strong varieties of fruit wines made from blueberries, strawberries and apples.
 Island Grove is both a little out of the way but still easy to get to, and it offers personal small-group wine tour with knowledgeable staff guides.
 The tasting house is open daily, and you can learn more about the wine making process at the winery, just a few minutes away on the 700-acre farm.